plankanban/planka-docs/docs/configuration/reverse-proxy/traefik.md

 # Traefik (Docker Only)

-This guide helps you configure **Traefik** as a reverse proxy for Planka when running with Docker.
+This guide helps you configure **Traefik** as a reverse proxy for PLANKA when running with Docker.
 Traefik handles HTTPS certificates automatically using Let's Encrypt.

 ### 1. Create Traefik Folder